openstack/horizon/doc/source/topics/tables.rst

 Once you've got your table set up the way you like it, the next step is to wire it up to a view.
 To make this as easy as possible Horizon provides the :class:`~horizon.tables.DataTableView` class-based view which can be subclassed to display your table with just a couple lines of code.
-At it's simplest it looks like this::
+At its simplest, it looks like this::

     from horizon import tables